zeldaret/mm/CONTRIBUTING.md

 - Using (or adding) constants, enums, and macros when possible
 - Explaining sections of code that are not straightforward

-Overlays are not required to be documented at this time, but `code/` and `boot/` are.
+Overlays are not required to be documented at this time, but `code/` and `boot/` should be documented as much as possible.
 When an overlay documentation has been started, it will be required to be completed.

 For right now, object segment symbols should not be documented/renamed.